MiloJov-UML/MicroelectrodeArrayMachine/readme.txt

 ### 4. Hardware setup
 1. Connect the USB-SERIAL CH340 motor controller to a USB port
 2. Connect the USB relay controller to a USB port
-3. Connect both USB cameras to available USB ports
+3. Connect both USB cameras to available USB ports (make sure camera0 is the vertical camera watching the PCB pads/capillary/carbon fiber and Camera1 is the horizontal camera above the laser/Camera2 is the vertical camera watching the wheels of the extruder for clogs)
 4. Ensure all stepper motors are properly connected to the controller

 ## Usage